abigailhaddad/reIdentifyingPARCCData/README.md

 # reIdentifyingPARCCData

+**The data set this runs on is no longer publicly available; this is offered for illustrative purposes.**

-This un-redacts some of the missing data in the '[5] 2021-22 School Level PARCC and MSAA Data.xlsx' (no longer available) focusing on grade- and school-level PARCC data for both Profiency and Levels.
+This un-redacts some of the missing data in the '[5] 2021-22 School Level PARCC and MSAA Data.xlsx' focusing on grade- and school-level PARCC data for both Profiency and Levels.

 The strategies here are: